ShiroAimai/PhysicsHomework/README.md

 # Bowling Simulation

+The game is developed using Unity 2020.3.0f1.

 # About the game
 The game is meant to be a simplified physic simulation of a bowling round.

 # How to play
 Once Unity is open go to ***Assets/Scenes/GameScene*** and play.